July 22, 2020

 For theaters around the world, the COVID-19 pandemic has resulted in existential uncertainty about our future.
 It has also created an opportunity for a necessary reset and reimagining.

-As we look to our future at the A.R.T., we see an opportunity to make an ongoing commitment to public health in our practice and our programming.
+As we look to the future of the A.R.T., we see an opportunity to make an ongoing commitment to public health in our practice and our programming.
 We view this as a process that will guide our work for years to come.
 This journey will eventually include the creation of our new home in Allston—a breathable and healthy building that will provide a space for vital civic dialogue about the world we want to be.

 — Diane Paulus, A.R.T.
 Terrie and Bradley Bloom Artistic Director